jaydenaung/aws-cloudwatch-proxy-instance-for-cloudguard/README.md

 ```
 ### Observe the CloudWatch Log Group (cme.log)

-You can see that logs are being streamed to CloudWatch log group called "cme.log".
+You can see that logs are being forwarded to CloudWatch log group called "cme.log".

 ![header image](img/cme-log-cloudwatch.png)